A1jandro-Jimenez/Brazilian-_E-Commerce_Analytics-_Project/README.md

 ## Business Problem
 Often times e-commerce companies face customer churn driven by delayed deliveries.
 This project analyzes how delivery performance impacts customer satisfaction and revenue risk.
 ### Project Goal: How do delivery performance and order characteristics affect customer satisfaction?
-In order ot get customer feedback, e-commerce companies usually let customers write a review and leave a score of their order experiance.
-The review score can then effortlessly be used as a way to measure customer satisfaction.
+In order to get customer feedback, e-commerce companies usually let customers write a review and leave a score of their order experience.
+The review score can then effortlessly be used to measure customer satisfaction.
-A few questions were created in order to achive our goal and be more focus on the type of data needed to be analyze.
-The main qustion was: **Do delivery delays lead to lower customer review scores?**.
-To help support and answer this question, 3 more questions were made.
+A few questions were created to achieve our goal and be more focused on the type of data needed to be analyzed.
+The main question was: **Do delivery delays lead to lower customer review scores?** To help support and answer this question, 3 more questions were made.
 1. Are slower deliveries statistically associated with worse reviews?
 2. What factors predict long delivery times?
 3. Do higher-priced orders get better reviews?

-It is important to keep customers satisfy so that they return and buy from the site, but aslo spend larger amounts in order for revenue to increase.
-Sellers also need to be content so they too will keep on using the site to sell their products and keep the businiess operating.
+It is important to keep customers satisfied so that they return and buy from the site but also spend larger amounts in order for revenue to increase.
+Sellers also need to be content so they too will keep on using the site to sell their products and keep the business operating.
 Analyzing the data is a critical part in solving these issues.

 ## Data Overview
 The dataset comes from a Brazilian ecommerce called Olist and can be found here: [Olist_dataset](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce/data?select=olist_order_items_dataset.csv) The set consists of 100k orders from 2016 to 2018 made at multiple marketplaces in Brazil.
-Its features allows viewing an order from multiple dimensions: from order status, price, payment and freight performance to customer location, product attributes and finally reviews written by customers.
+Its features allow viewing an order from multiple dimensions: from order status, price, payment and freight performance to customer location, product attributes and finally reviews written by customers.
 The set is real commercial data that has been anonymized.
-The set consits of 9 diffrent tables with a variety of information in each as the diagram that I created shows:
+The set consists of 9 different tables with a variety of information in each as the diagram that I created shows:
 ![](https://github.com/A1jandro-Jimenez/Brazilian-_E-Commerce_Analytics-_Project/blob/main/Olist_Er_Diagram.png?raw=true)

-The raw data was fairly large and messy and needed preping before proper anslysis could be done.
+The raw data was large and messy and needed preparing before proper analysis could be done.

 **Challenges**